nmfretz/whoopsie-derpies-erc721-rinkeby/README.md

 - React Framework for frontend build.
 - Bulma.io CSS framework
-- ethers.js library for interacting with Ethereum.
+- ethers.js and Moralis libraries for interacting with Ethereum.
 - Error handling and notifications to help the user navigate the wait-times associated with blockchains and oracles.

 #### Smart Contract